Fence Permit Requirements in Philadelphia, PA

 Frequently Asked Questions

-Estimated permit fees for Fence / Gate projects in Philadelphia, PA range from $75 – $250.
+Estimated permit fees for Fence projects range from $75 – $250.
 Fees vary based on project scope and valuation.

-Typical approval time for Fence / Gate permits in Philadelphia is About 2 weeks.
+Typical approval time for Fence permits is about 2 weeks.
 More complex projects may take longer if plan review is required.

 If you live in an HOA community, you may need architectural review approval in addition to a building permit.
 HOA rules and city building codes are separate, you may need to satisfy both.
 Review your CC&Rs and submit to your HOA's architectural review committee before starting work.